 - Discounting gout when serum urate is normal; it is often low in an acute attack.

-- Excluding sepsis on basis of initial Gram staining and culture; repeated culture of synovial fluid, blood and other sources of sepsis may be needed.
+- Excluding sepsis on the basis of initial Gram staining and culture; repeated culture of synovial fluid, blood and other sources of sepsis may be needed.

 Further reading & references